picatz/Picatz-Guides/OpenSSH.md

 #### Compression

 Specifies whether compression is allowed, or delayed until  the user has authenticated successfully.
-The argument must be ``yes'', ``delayed'', or ``no''.
+The argument must be 'yes', ``delayed'', or 'no'.
 The default is ``delayed''.

 ```
 Compression delayed